efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

 ### Code Center
 - Outlines all the code we may want to include on our site

-## Use case: Initial Tag Conifguration
+## Use case: Initial Tag Configuration

 ### Add a Variable
 1. https://my.tealiumiq.com/